LukeShu/leaguer/docs/DesignDocument.md

     its actions to the Match controller.

 search/form.html
-  : A page with a searchbar and a list of searchable tournaments that
+  : A page with a search-bar and a list of searchable tournaments that
     match the search query.
-The searchbar causes a POST to the search controller.
-Each entry is clickable and causes a GET to the enrry's tournament. search/results.html
+The search-bar causes a POST to the search controller.
+Each entry is clickable and causes a GET to the entry's tournament. search/results.html
   : A page that shows search results.